okwyrika/CyclistBikeShare-Project/README.md

 - The Members and Casual riders' peak ride hour is on the 17th hour.

 ## Recommendation
+Based on my analysis, I recommend the following actions
-- I think the company should target casual riders that have a longer ride duration and give them a membership offer.
+- Cyclist should target casual riders that have a longer ride duration and give them a time-limited membership offer.
 - There should be a promo program targeted for Casual riders that have the characteristics of Members.
--
--
+- Casual riders should be offered various membership option like monthly, quarterly, annual to cater different user preferences.

+  PS: This is my first Data Analytics Project and it is prone to flaws.
+Constructive criticism on this project is welcomed.